Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/overview/essay.md

 5. **Standards Review in the Critical Review Series** Use the review-series interpretation when you want the Unicode issue evaluated through the broader writing-system framework.
+   That review belongs to the separate Signed Language Writing Critical Review Series record, DOI `10.5281/zenodo.20042604`.

 ## Related series